yanone/ynweb/README.md

 ynweb
 =====

-Web I/O module for Python
+Web I/O and DB module for Python